VEuPathDB/apollo_utils/docs/README-apolloFasta.md

 downloading the GFF file from source.
 Check stdout and the logfile for the details of which source is being used.

+Corrupt Apollo objects can remain the database preventing sequence retrieval.
+If a peptide sequence cannot be retrieved then an error message will be logged to both STDOUT and the log file, and no entry will be written to the fasta file for the corresponding CDS id (any entries will need to be manually retrieved from Apollo using the GUI).
+See the examples section for a typical report.

 ## Configuration

 ### Apollo